gadenbuie/epoxy/README.md

 <blockquote>
 The movie *Back to the Future Part II* was released in **1989**.
-It earned \$118,450,002 with a budget of \$40,000,000, and it features movie stars Michael J. Fox, Christopher Lloyd, Lea Thompson and Thomas
+It earned \$118,450,002 with a budget of \$40,000,000, and it features movie stars Michael J. Fox, Christopher Lloyd, Lea Thompson, and Thomas
 F. Wilson.
 </blockquote>